3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 1. Read about both installation methods
 2. Choose your method
-3. Choose your host machine (This is the machine you will be using throughout the process)
+3. Download file(s) and Choose your Host Machine (This is the machine you will be using throughout the process)
 4. Follow your custom set of steps

 If you are having trouble with this document please <a href="https://youtu.be/JoL1rQhJKuA" target="_blank">click here</a> for a video walkthrough.